edeprince3/mcpdft/README.md

 <!-- <img src="logo.png" alt="RDM-inoles" align="middle"> -->
 </p>

-# Multi-configurational Pair-density Functional Theory (MCPDFT)
-A plugin to Psi4
+# RDM-INOLES

+RDM-INOLES is a general-purpose reduced-density matrix (RDM)-based electronic structure plugin to Psi4.
+It can provide an accurate and efficient description of the static and dynamical correlation effects in strongly-correlated systems and also be used for the post-HF analysis of the resulting wavefunctions and densities.

 ## OVERVIEW

-MCPDFT provides an efficient way of recovering both static and dynamical correlation effects with reasonable cost.
+As the core part of RDM-INOLES, the multiconfigurational pair-density functional theory (MCPDFT) provides an accurate and efficient way of recovering both static and dynamical correlation effects with reasonable polynomial cost.
 It becomes most useful in strongly-correlated systems where the number of active electrons and orbitals in the active space is large.
-In principle, the multi-configurational reference 1-electron (1-RDMs) and 2-electron (2-RDMs) reduced-density matrices can be provided by any method which is able to calculate them.
 Both translated and fully-translated versions of Slater and Vosko-Wilk-Nusair random-phase approximation expression III (SVWN3), Perdew-Burke-Ernzerhof (PBE), revised PBE (revPBE), Becke88 exchange and one-parameter correlation functional (BOP) and Becke and Lee-Yang-Parr (BLYP) on-top pair-density exchange-correlation functionals are available at the moment.
-In addition, the global-, double- and range-separated hybrid multi-configurational on-top pair density functionals such as wPBE and LRC-wPBE have also been implemented.
+In addition, the global-, double- and range-separated hybrid multi-configurational OTPDs such as wPBE and LRC-wPBE have also been implemented.
 However, this part of the project also is under the ongoing developement.

+In summary, RDM-INOLES:

+* can provide an interface with any (multiconfigurational) method that is able to provide 1-electron and 2-electron RDMs.
+* hosts the variational 2-RDM driven complete active-space self-consistent field (v2RDM-CASSCF) as the reference method by default
+* can generate a .wfn file for further analysis of the wavefunction based on the quantum theory of atoms in molecules (QTAIMs)
+* uses the reference total density and on-top pair-density (OTPD) functions as the input to build the so-called OTPD exchange-correlation (XC) functionals [1]
+* features a double-hybrid MCPDFT method that is based on the linearly-scaled one-parameter double-hybrid (LS1DH) of Toulouse et al. described in Ref [2]
+* will include E. Valeev's universal perturbative explicitly correlated basis-set incompleteness correction [3]
+* will provide and support both scaled and unscaled densities in MCPDFT

 ## INSTALLATION